 If you decide to subcontract a job, you need to calculate different aspects separately, especially if you use several subcontractors.
 Through our practical knowledge, this makes it easier to add subcontracting costs to your HVAC estimating spreadsheet.

 Agree on an hourly rate with your subcontractors that is in line with your estimate and leaves room for you to apply a fair markup for profit.

-Expect your subcontractors to negotiate and know how much you can afford to pay them based on the job’s total price.
+Based on our observations, you should expect your subcontractors to negotiate and know how much you can afford to pay them based on the job’s total price.
 Don’t forget to have them sign a contract to protect your business and your customer’s property.

 Your HVAC project may require you to rent additional equipment that you may not already have, so be sure to factor in the cost of these rentals in your estimate.

 Rental equipment required to complete an HVAC job includes: